WoodyB/HttpReq/README.md

 ## Overview

-HttpReq is a production-ready HTTP client library that provides:
+HttpReq is a HTTP client library designed to make RESTful API testing easier by allowing you to use your favorite JavaScript test runner and assertion library.
+It provides:

 - **Unified Interface**: Single class supporting both axios and superagent
 - **Lazy Loading**: Only loads the HTTP client you actually use